Zynga teases its first sneak peek at animal breeding in FarmVille 3

 ReVamp

 On Friday, Zynga unveiled ReVamp, an upcoming multiplayer social deception game, which will launch soon in select markets exclusively for Snapchat.
-The vampire-themed game will be the first social deception title on Snapchat, giving Snapchatters their first chance to sink their teeth into this popular genre.
+The vampire-themed game will be the first social deception title on Snapchat, giving users their first chance to sink their teeth into this popular genre.

-ReVamp is a real-time multiplayer imposter game where players aim to reveal who the vampire player is among their group of friends while they renovate the rooms of an old mansion.
+ReVamp is a real-time multiplayer imposter game in which players aim to reveal who the vampire player is among their group of friends while they renovate the rooms of an old mansion (think the tabletop game Werewolf or Among Us).

-In the game, human players must complete renovation tasks, such as demolition and building, to improve their chances of survival while identifying and defeating the vampire during the voting phase.
-Vampire players must avoid suspicion while picking off human players by completing a list of fake tasks throughout the mansion.
-It’s a take on the familiar Werewolf tabletop game.
+In the game, the human players must complete renovation tasks, such as demolition and building, to improve their chances of survival while identifying and defeating the vampire during the voting phase.
+Vampire players must avoid suspicion while picking off humans by completing a list of fake tasks throughout the mansion.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: